Maclear, South Africa

 Maclear, officially Nqanqarhu, is a small town situated in the Eastern Cape province of South Africa, near the Mooi River (a tributary of the Tsitsa River), 172 km north of East London and 80 km northeast of Elliot.

 It lies just north-east of Ugie.
 The land to the east and south was part of the former homeland of Transkei.

+The Eastern Grasslands landscape around Nqanqarhu includes sustainable grazing and wool value-chain initiatives involving Conservation South Africa.

 History

-It was founded in 1876 as a military camp, called Nqanqaru Drift and developed rapidly, reaching municipal status in 1916.
-It is named after Sir Thomas Maclear (1794-1879), a famous astronomer who laid the foundation for a trigonometrical survey of the Cape Colony.
+Maclear was founded in 1876 as a military camp, called Nqanqaru Drift and developed rapidly, reaching municipal status in 1916.
+It was named after Sir Thomas Maclear (1794–1879), a famous astronomer who laid the foundation for a trigonometrical survey of the Cape Colony.

 In 2021, the town was renamed Nqanqarhu.

 Tourism

-Maclear is a trout-fishing resort.
+Nqanqarhu is a trout-fishing resort.

 Geographic location

-Maclear lies between Mount Fletcher and Ugie, in the foothills of the Drakensberg mountains, and at the intersection between the R56 and R396 roads.
+Nqanqarhu lies between Mount Fletcher and Ugie, in the foothills of the Drakensberg mountains, and at the intersection between the R56 and R396 roads.